 I don’t care about your track record for selling lots of products.

-No seriously, when I sit down to write something I aim to do it in the simplest and most formulaic step by step way, so that you and me both can understand it.
+No seriously, when I sit down to write something I aim to do it in the simplest and most formulaic step-by-step way so that you and I both can understand it.
 This is in part what makes me effective in conveying my thoughts.